 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.

-Can I be my own Resident Agent in Michigan?
+Can I be my own resident agent in Michigan?

-How much does a Resident Agent cost?If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial Registered Agent service typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+If you act as your own resident agent, there is no cost.
+Depending on the services provided, a commercial resident agent typically costs between $100-$150 per year.
+Northwest Resident agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
+Some entity formation companies like IncFile, include a resident agent at no cost for the first year when you register your corporation or LLC with them.

 A Resident Agent can be changed by submitting the Certificate of Change of Registered Office and/or Change of Resident Agent along with the filing fee to the Secretary of State.